smlum/scription/README.md

 ## License

-scription was created by [Sam Lumley](https://samlumley.page) and is licensed under the [AGPLv3 license](https://github.com/smlum/scription/blob/master/LICENSE).
+scription was created by [Sam Lumley](https://samlumley.page) and is licensed under the open source [AGPLv3 license](https://github.com/smlum/scription/blob/master/LICENSE).
 If you're interested in using it in a proprietary application feel free to [get in touch](https://samlumley.page)!